Spruce Restaurant Review, San Francisco

 Opened – 2007

-Verdict – Spruce continues to attract the upper class, middle-aged crowd.
+Verdict – Spruce continues to attract the clubby Pacific Heights upper class, older-aged crowd.
 The food was excellent as was the surroundings.
 No mystery why this place is so busy.
-If you are on a budget, sit at the bar and order a Spruce Burger ($16).
+If you are on a budget, sit at the bar and order a Spruce Burger ($20).

-Spruce’s Menu included 8 different entries that change all the time.
+Spruce SF’s Menu included 8 different entrees that change all the time.
 Not a lot of options for vegetarians.

 Spruce Food Picks:

 Hudson Valley Foie Gras ($23) Vadouvan waffle, Strawberry, Pistachio.
-The ban was coming up, so it was time to order more Foie.
 This dish included both a sauteed and a torchon.
 Simply awesome.

 Spring Harvest Salad ($14) Romesco, Hazelnuts, Shaved Pecorino Di Moliterno was beautiful and featured some very fresh greens, a huge flat bread covered with high quality cheese shavings.